karmab/kcli/doc/index.rst

     oc adm policy add-scc-to-user anyuid system:serviceaccount:kcli:default
     oc expose svc kcli

-on the web interface, you won’t be able to switch to a different provider.
+On the web interface, you won’t be able to switch to a different provider.
 You would have to modify the configmap to point to a different provider and recreate the pod

-alternatively, look at https://github.com/karmab/kcli-controller for a controller handling machines crds and creating vms with kcli/kvirt library
+Alternatively, look at https://github.com/karmab/kcli-controller for a controller handling machines crds and creating vms with kcli/kvirt library